 Edible Horticulture Support Program

-The Edible Horticulture Support Program provides financial support to Ontario producers of edible horticulture products to help them adjust to new and challenging cost pressures in the small business environment.
-Payments are based on net sales of edible horticulture.
-The program runs from 2018 to 2019.
+Edible Horticulture Support Program provided financial support to Ontario producers of edible horticulture products to help them adjust to new and challenging cost pressures in the small business environment.
+Payments were based on net sales of edible horticulture.
+The program was available in 2018.